Responsibility for planning in Northern Ireland is shared between the 11 local councils and the Department for Infrastructure (the Department).

-Please note: Details of current planning fees for Northern Ireland are specified in legislation, links to which are provided on the Planning legislation page.
-An explanatory note for applicants which helps to explain the current fees including when reduced fees or exemptions may be applicable, has also been provided and is available in our publications section.
+Please note: Details of current planning fees for Northern Ireland are specified in legislation, links to which are provided on our Planning legislation page.
+An explanatory note for applicants which helps to explain the current fees including when reduced fees or exemptions may be applicable, has also been provided and is available from our Planning Fees and Forms page.

 Role of the Department

 - Determination of regionally significant and ‘called-in’ planning applications

 - Participation in the Strategic Design Group (SDG)

 If you have a query relating to a regionally significant or 'called-in' planning application or about planning procedures or initiatives being progressed by the Department, please contact us.